DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/using-selectors.md

 within the [selector timeout](#selector-timeout), the test fails.

-Note that if a selector initializer has multiple matching DOM nodes on the page, the action will be executed only for the first node from the matching set.
+Note that if a selector initializer has multiple matching DOM nodes on the page, the action will be executed only for the first node from the matched set.

 ## Define Assertion Actual Value